St. Carlo Acutis

 St. Edith Stein is the patron saint of Europe.
 Her story and image are used by high school students who come to campus for a summer conference with the Notre Dame Vision program.

-St. Edith Stein, who searched for truth in philosophy and found Catholicism before being killed by Nazis—pray for us!
+St. Edith Stein, you searched for truth in philosophy and found Catholicism before being killed by the Nazis—pray for us!

 Image Credit: Our featured image of St. Edith Stein is an illustration by Julie Lonneman, who holds exclusive rights to the further distribution and publication of her art.
 Used with permission.